jpantsjoha/briefops-public/README.md

 # BriefOps

-**BriefOps** is a Slack app that helps teams stay on top of important conversations by summarising Slack channels over specific periods.
+**BriefOps** is a Slack app that helps teams stay on top of important conversations by summarising Slack Uploaded Documents, and Slack channels over specific periods,.
 Built on **Google Cloud**, it leverages **Vertex AI** for summarisation, offering a fully secure, private deployment in your own Google Cloud environment.

 ## Published Blog